AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 CLInic is a **desktop app for managing patients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It is primarily intended for clinic managers working at the front desk who need a fast, keyboard-driven way to manage patient records.
 If you can type fast, CLInic can get your patient management tasks done faster than traditional GUI apps.

+What you can manage with CLInic:

+* Patients: add new patients, view a full record, edit details, and delete when necessary (`add`, `view`, `edit`, `delete`, `list`).

+* Visits: log a new visit and display a patient’s past visit dates for quick verification at the counter (`log`, `display`).

+* Medications: see what medicines a patient is taking and find other patients on the same medication (`med`, `findmed`).

+* Doctors & assignments: locate patients by their attending doctor to help with scheduling and triage (`finddoc`).

+Search & retrieval: filter by name for rapid identification, even in large panels (`find`).
 ## Table of Contents
 - [Quick start](#quick-start)
 - [Features](#features)